 Frequently asked questions (FAQ) about Bitcoin wallets in Australia

 A. Your Bitcoin transactions will change to the status of ‘confirmed’ when miners have validated them on the blockchain.

 A. Speed of confirmation is usually related to the fee you attached to your transaction.
 Miners prioritise transactions that pay the highest fee.
 However, you will find that a standard fee will still be confirmed relatively quickly.

-A. Most Bitcoin wallets will notify you of your transactions in real time.
-However, you can also check a transaction by copying your cryptocurrency wallet public address via a site such as Blockchair.
+A. Most Bitcoin wallets will notify you of your transactions in real-time.
+However, you can also check a transaction by copying your cryptocurrency wallet public address via a site such as Blockchain.

 A. Your wallet software sometimes may take a minute or two to start processing the transaction.
 Some may also require a secondary confirmation, such as an email confirmation on your end for safety reasons.

 A. QR codes are like barcodes.
 They are commonly used to scan items using a phone camera.
 Bitcoin wallet addresses can be scanned this way, making it a more user-friendly way to send or receive BTC as required.

 A. Most wallets will allow restoration via a ‘seed phrase’.
 This is a passphrase of words that you wrote down when you created your wallet address and stored somewhere physically, such as on a piece of paper.
 Using these seed words, you can restore your Bitcoin wallet.
 It is highly recommended you store your seed phrase and password somewhere extremely safe and always think about backups.

 With that said, we hope this article has given you more insight into your options for storing Bitcoin.
 When it comes to storing Bitcoin or any other cryptocurrencies, it’s important to identify what your needs are.